drwells/cluster-short-course/shell-scripting/readme.md

 Here, we need to handle failure in a careful way: the `set -eou pipefail` will cause a script to immediately stop if there is any error - that includes `grep` failing to find a match.
 In this case, we want to handle the 'failure' ourselves.
-The best way to do this is to turn off the eror checking with `set +e` and then turn it on again with `set -e` once we are done.
+The best way to do this is to turn off the error checking with `set +e` and then turn it on again with `set -e` once we are done.
 ### Commands
 * mkdir